xgrau/ace1-anopheles-report/README.md

 2. `s02_admixture_Ace1_arab_2020-02-14.ipynb`: perform Patterson's D tests of introgression (aka ABBA-BABA test) between various pairs of populations.
 Output goes to `results_admixture`.
 There are four scripts, using *arab*, *quad*, *mela* and *meru* as outgroups.

 3. `s03_alignments_haplotypes_Ace1_2020-02-14.ipynb`: produce alignments of haplotypes in the *Ace1* duplication and two control regions upstream and downstream of it.
 Results go to `results_admixture_phylo`.
+This folder also contains log files from iqtree ML phylogenetic analyses, and a `R` script to create plots for each phylogeny(`00_plot_trees_2020-02-14.R`).

 4. `s04_popgen_CIcol_PCA_2020-02-14.ipynb`: calculate genetic differentiation and selection statistics between the PM-resistant and PM-susceptible subpopulations of *A. coluzzii* from Côte d'Ivoire.
-Results go to `results_popgen_CIcol`.
+Results go to `results_differentiation_CIcol`.

 These scripts are available as `ipython` notebooks (you can open them here on github, using jupyter notebooks, or VSCode).

+### Genotype-phenotype association

+Folder `results_phe-gen_CIcol_9WA` contains scripts and data to run genotype-phenotype assocation analyses for the CIcol samples and 9 additional West African populations of *gam* and *col*.

-Other results:
+### Other

-* `results_admixture_phylo`: alignments of haplotypes from the *Ag1000G* dataset, log files from `iqtree` ML phylogenetic analyses, and a `R` script to create plots for each phylogeny(`00_plot_trees_2020-02-14.R`).

-* `results_gene_phylo`: alignments and phylogenetic analyses of acetylcholinesterase homologs from multiple animal species (list and data sources available as `SMXXX`), used to establish homology of *Ace1* mutations across species.
+* `results_gene_phylo`: alignments and phylogenetic analyses of acetylcholinesterase homologs from multiple animal species (list and data sources available as `SM16`), used to establish homology of *Ace1* mutations across species.

-* `results_kmer_analysis`: scripts and commands to count $k$-mers, detect association with phenotypes, and assemble and map the significant $k$-mers to the genome.
+* `results_kmer_analysis`: scripts and commands to count k-mers, detect association with phenotypes, and assemble and map the significant k-mers to the genome.

 * `results_tables`: additional scripts used to produce heatmaps and other figures (not required for primary analyses).

-Other files & folders:
+Other folders:

-* `metadata` folder with metadata for the scripts above (sample info, karyotypes, etc.).
+* `metadata` folder with metadata for the scripts above (sample info, karyotypes, genome annotations,etc.).

-* `scripts_hapclust`, `scripts_printtranscripts`, `scripts_other`: some helper functions required by the main scripts.
+* `scripts_hapclust`, `scripts_printtranscripts`, `scripts_other`: some helper functions used by the main scripts.

 ## Data